-Gardening Australia visits Pam and Martin Brook, co-founders of Brookfarm and Macadamia farmers, to talk about regenerative agriculture and their journey of restoring the original subtropical rainforest known as the Big Scrub.
+Gardening Australia visits Pam and Martin Brook, co-founders of Brookfarm and Macadamia farmers, and talks to guest presenter, and foodie turned farmer Palisa Anderson, about regenerative agriculture and their journey of restoring the original subtropical rainforest known as the Big Scrub.

 The Brook's decided to begin growing macadamia's after buying a weed infested dairy farm in 1988.
 Over 30 years the Brook's planted 35,000 subtropical rainforest trees and over 4,500 macadamia trees.

 Brookfarm was created after Pam Brook had a vision of value adding to the macadamia nut, Australia's native nut.
 The Brookfarm Toasted Muesli recipe was created and, over 20 years later, the recipe still hasn't changed.